 In this article, I’ll be going over the strengths and weaknesses of Strength Portal so that you can decide whether it is the right personal training software for you.

 What I liked about strength portal

 One of the things I like the most about strength portal was the ease of communication you can have with your clients that are on the platform.
-Having flowing communication is one of the most important, if not the most important aspect for me when it comes to client retention and client satisfaction.
+Having fluid communication is one of the most important, if not the most critical aspect for me when it comes to client retention and client satisfaction.

 Good workout/progress tracking